Exeter Hall

 Exeter Hall was a large public meeting place on the north side of the Strand in central London, opposite where the Savoy Hotel now stands.
-From 1831 until 1907 Exeter Hall was the venue for many great gatherings by promoters of human betterment, most notably the anti-slavery movement.
+From 1831 until 1907 Exeter Hall was the venue for many great gatherings of activists for various causes, most notably the anti-slavery movement and the meeting of the Anti–Corn Law League in 1846.